gilbertgit95/kagiweb-api-core-a/README.md

 ### Execution
 - run by typing `npm start` or for development `npm run dev`
-- open a browser, then goto localhost:[port] to view the webapp. [port] is the port number inside the .env file.
+- open a browser, then goto localhost:**port** to view the webapp. **port** is the port number inside the .env file.

+### Note
+For Security Purposes.
+Please do not include the **.env** file from git in you actual project.
+This is only use as a basis for the env variables used on this application.